jembi/md-form-builder/README.md

 ```
 "skipLogic": {
   "func": {
     "execute": "placeholderForCalculateBMI", // function to execute. !NB this must be a function attached to this property to execute successfully.
-The function will receive 1 params (params)
+The function gets executed within FormBuilder and supplies one argument to your function which will hold all the parameters and their values supplied in the "params" property.
+E.g ["weight", "height"]
     "params": ["weight", "height"], // params to send to the function
     "watchingVars": ["weight", "height"] // watch these variables and execute function with supplied params fields
   }